 You can invite also colleagues, students, volunteers, visitors to take part in this campaign.
 There is no limit to the number of entries.
 If you don’t have an Instagram or Twitter account and don’t have access to someone who does, please email your entry to us at email@example.com.

-On the 18th November, at 4-5.30pm Central European Time, we will run a webinar inviting 5 participants who posted at the online #AcademicHeritageDay2020 campaign to give a short talk about the object of their choice, followed by a discussion about the way objects can get new meaning in times of crisis.
+On the 18th November, a webinar was held, inviting participants who posted at the online #AcademicHeritageDay2020 campaign to give a short talk about the object of their choice, followed by a discussion about the way objects can get new meaning in times of crisis.